d4n392/Zendesk-Support-Lab/README.md

 ![image](https://github.com/user-attachments/assets/23b30e63-54bf-430e-83b2-d98d6fcb0c4d)

 ## _Macros_
-Macros are extremely important for solving similar types of tickets.
-They are essentially automatic responses that you craft.............
+Macros are extremely useful for solving similar tickets.
+They are essentially automatic responses that you craft for tickets with familiar resolution.
+These are useful for adding different actions such as Priority, Type, Tags, as well as a preset email response with integrated placeholders.

 ![image](https://github.com/user-attachments/assets/76ea9d4a-7c8c-435f-9c4c-6b4223154e7e)
 ![image](https://github.com/user-attachments/assets/57c092ea-9316-44d5-963f-876148fdc47a)